avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `DisableL1ValidatorTx`

-Subnet Validators can use `DisableL1ValidatorTx` to mark their validator as inactive.
+L1 Validators can use `DisableL1ValidatorTx` to mark their validator as inactive.
 The specification of this transaction is:

 ```golang
 type DisableL1ValidatorTx struct {